pascallando/jquery-ktest/README.md

 ####Test difficulty

 The test difficulty is a [1..3] number.
-It will be displayed on the test welcome screen.
+It will be displayed on the test welcome screen as *Simple*/*Medium*/*Hard*.
 Just add a `data-difficulty` attribute to your ktest div:

 ```html
 <div class="ktest" data-difficulty="2">